-Evans had 11 points, his best outing since scoring 14 in the season opener against Penn.
-Matthew Cleveland scored 15points — 11 in the second half — and put together a fourth straight ACC game where he finished in double figures.
+Evans had 11 points, four rebounds and two steals, his best outing since scoring 14 in the season opener against Penn.
+Matthew Cleveland scored 15 points — 11 in the second half — and put together a fourth straight ACC game where he finished in double figures.

 Anthony Polite added 12 points and eight rebounds for the Seminoles (9-5, 3-2 ACC), which have won eight straight games against Miami, a streak that dates to the 2017-18 season.

-FSU will play at Syracuse on Saturday at 4 p.m.
+FSU will play at Syracuse on Saturday at 3 p.m.
+(ESPN2).
 The Seminoles’ next home game is against Duke on Jan.
 18 at 9 p.m.
 (ESPN).